Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 Prof. Osman added: “I suspect that many people would make a distinction between rational and psychological.
 The psychological as associated with the messy, the emotional, the chaotic, the biased.
 The rational as pure and uncorrupted, neat and systematic.
 I’m embellishing perhaps, but for me they don’t have to be in opposition to each other.”

 Cultures worldwide have wondered about the inner world of the psyche.
 They are also intrigued by the outer world of external events.
-These are each also known as the realms of myth, and of objective reality.
+These are each also known as the realms of myth, and of “objective reality.”
 Many of these cultures believe that a “special trickster” can help us enter that mythical realm in a symbolic way.
-This belief is illustrated in Hermes the Trickster, about an ancient Greek story by Professor Allan Combs.
+This belief is illustrated in Hermes the Trickster, about an ancient Greek story by the late Professor Allan Combs.
 Some say that believing in a trickster in this way reveals another side of synchronicity.
 This side shows that signs can be unpredictable.

 Discover more from PERSPECTIVE LIVING MAGAZINE